 Link in bio page definition

-When using these tools, you usually get a single link (which contains your Instagram handle) that you can include as a clickable URL in the bio sections in all your social media platforms, such as TikTok, Twitter, or YouTube.
+When using these tools, you usually get a single link (which contains your Instagram handle) that you can include as a clickable URL in the bio sections on all your social media platforms, such as TikTok, Twitter, or YouTube.

 Most of the free plan key features include the following:

-- add as many links as you need
+• add as many links as you need

-- drag and drop editor
+• drag and drop editor

-And most of the paid plans are extended to create multiple bio pages with one account for multiple social profiles.
+Most of the paid plans are extended to create multiple bio pages with one account for multiple social profiles.

 The bio is the first thing visitors see when they come to your Instagram profile.
 You can use the link in bio to directly drive traffic to your website, blog, or product offering.